orionrobots/orionrobots.github.io/_posts/2023/2023-08-05-raspberry-pi-pico-line-follower/2023-08-05-raspberry-pi-pico-line-follower.md

 date: 2023-08-05
 author: Danny Staple
 ---
 Line following robots are a great example of autonomous robot behaviour.
-In this article, I will show you step-by-step how to add the line sensor to a Raspberry Pi Pico robot, how to wire it in, and then how to write Python code for responsive line following on the robot.
+In this article, I will show you step-by-step how to add a line sensor to a Raspberry Pi Pico robot, how to wire it in, and then how to write Python code for responsive line following on the robot.
 I include CircuitPython and MicroPython examples.

 If you have a robot with motors and a Python capable microcontroller, this will be a way to add reasonably fast line following to it.